ECNU-ILOG/ORCDF/README.md

-# Implemention of ORCDF: An Oversmoothing-Resistant Cognitive Diagnosis Framework for Student Learning in Online Education Systems
+# :sparkles: :sparkles: <u>ORCDF</u>-KDD 2024 :sparkles::sparkles:

-# Update :fire::fire:
+:smile_cat: Welcome to ORCDF, this is a comprehensive repository specializing in ***ORCDF: An Oversmoothing-Resistant Cognitive Diagnosis

-> We have updated the Junyi, Nips20, and XES3G5M datasets.
-If there are any further questions from the reviews, please feel free to raise them, and we will provide detailed responses after April 11 (AOE).
+Framework for Student Learning in Online Education Systems*** published in KDD 2024.